Effectiveness and Evaluation

 As the evaluations shared below indicate, Circles of Safety shows promising and positive results in youth-serving organizations and higher education campuses.
 Participants overwhelmingly demonstrate increased knowledge, confidence, and intentions to expand personal safety planning practices.

-Until Stop It Now! is able to fund and conduct at least two training studies that include a randomized controlled trial, Circles of Safety is considered a training program that is a promising practice and is evidenced informed.
+Until Stop It Now! is able to fund and conduct at least two training studies that include a randomized controlled trial, Circles of Safety is considered a training program that is a promising practice in the California Evidence-Based Clearinghouse for Child Welfare (CEBC).

 1. Evaluation of Stop It Now!'s Circles of Safety for Foster Care Programs